Introduction of Manjistha

 How to Take Manjistha Powder Internally?

 Manjistha is a branched herbaceous climber or climber of perennial origin that grows to 10 m.
 It has a thick, long, cylindrical, red bark and long, thin, quadrangular stems, sometimes spiny or glabrous.
 The leaves are heart-shaped, pointed, and arranged in a spiral on the stems.
 The flowers are very small, greenish-white in color, and arranged in a branched raceme.
 The fertile flowers are followed by small globose berries, that are initially green in color and turn blue-black or reddish-purple as they mature.
 The fruits generally contain small globose seeds.
-Manjistha, which is a climbing plant, mainly uses small hook-shaped structures on the leaves and stems to climb some structure.
+Manjistha, which is a climbing plant, mainly uses small hook-shaped structures on the leaves and stems to climb some structures.

 The plant generally found growing in scrub vegetation, moist deciduous forests, forest edges, shrubs, grass slopes, grasslands or open, rocky areas, and semi-evergreen forests.
 It thrives best in well-watered clay soils.
 Manjistha is therefore popular in different parts of the world for example Indian Madder, Munjeet, Madder wort, Bengal Madder, Rubbia root, as well as Runes.